-Welcome to the Gift and Legacy Planning section of the McLeod Health Foundation website!
+Welcome to the Gift and Legacy Planning section of the McLeod Health Foundation!

-Legacy gifts provide far more than financial resources.
+Your Legacy gifts provide far more than financial resources.
 They give hope.
-They give compassion.

 Thoughtful estate and gift planning allows an individual to take care of themselves,